-Some functions can be triggered by sending MIDI note values from an external MIDI device (a MIDI keyboard or a computer, for example) connected to the Analog Rytm MKII via standard MIDI cable or a USB 2.0 A to B connector cable.
+Some functions can be triggered by sending MIDI note values from an external MIDI device (a MIDI keyboard or a computer, for example) connected to the Analog Rytm via standard MIDI cable or a USB 2.0 A to B connector cable.

-Of the 128 notes in the standard MIDI range, 0-11 corresponds to notes C0 through to B0, the leftmost octave (which is sometimes called C-2-B-2 in certain applications) will trigger the Sound of track 1 through to track 12, respectively (provided they are set to their default channels 1-12).
+Of the 128 notes in the standard MIDI range, 0-11 corresponds to notes C0 through to B0, the leftmost octave (which is sometimes called C-2 - B-2 in certain applications) will trigger the Sound of track 1 through to track 12, respectively (provided they are set to their default channels 1-12).
 These note values map to each of the twelve tracks, regardless of which track is active.
-For more information, please see "APPENDIX C: MIDI" on page 85.

-MIDI note values 12-59 (corresponding to notes C1-B4, the second through to the fifth octave in the MIDI range) will trigger the Sound of the active track in any of its 48 chromatic variations (as if played by the pads in CHROMATIC mode, see section below), from lowest to highest pitch.
-The track Sound must be enabled for chromatic play if any variation is to be heard.
-Activate via the SOUND SETTINGS.
-For more information, please see "10.5.2 SOUND MANAGER" on page 32.
+MIDI note values 12-59 (corresponding to notes C1 - B4, the second through to the fifth octave in the MIDI range) will trigger the Sound of the active track in any of its 48 chromatic variations (as if played by the pads in CHROMATIC mode, see section below), from lowest to highest pitch.
+The track Sound needs to be chromatic enabled if any variation is to be heard.
+Activate via the SOUND SETTINGS found in "10.5 SOUND MENU" on page 30.

-MIDI program change messages 0-127 selects pattern 1-128 (A01-H16) on the Analog Rytm MKII.
-Additionally, MIDI CC and NRPN messages can be sent to control various aspects of the Analog Rytm MKII.
-See "APPENDIX C: MIDI" on page 85 for a complete specification.
+MIDI program change messages 0-127 will select pattern 1-128 (A01 - H16) on the Analog Rytm.
+Additionally, MIDI CC and NRPN messages can be sent to control various aspects of the Analog Rytm.
+See "APPENDIX C: MIDI" on page 79 for a complete specification.